act-rules/act-rules.github.io/_rules/meta-refresh-no-delay-no-exception-bisz58.md

 ## Accessibility Support

 Not all major web browsers parse the value of the `content` attribute in the same way.
-Some major browsers, when they are unable to parse the value, default to a 0s delay, whereas others will not redirect at all.
+Some major browsers, when they are unable to parse the value, default to a 0 seconds delay, whereas others will not redirect at all.
 This can cause some pages to be inapplicable for this rule, while still having a redirect in a minority of web browsers.

 ## Background